sumed-h/SpotifySongRecAudFeatures/README.md

 Similarity

 # Results
 The final dataset 12,000 songs with the audio features.
-It comes as no surprise that the majority of songs within the dataset score high in both energy and danceability.
-Both features somewhat define electronic dance music.
+It makes sense that loudness and energy are highly correlated and valence & danceability are the second highly correlated sound properties.
 ![chart1](./Images/correlation.jpg)

 # Modeling